Download PDF

 - FDI Inflow:

-Jamaica’s economic freedom score is 67.4, making its economy the 46th freest in the 2022 Index.
-Jamaica is ranked 7th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+Jamaica’s economic freedom score is 68.1, making its economy the 39th freest in the 2023 Index.
+Its score is 0.7 point lower than last year.
+Jamaica ranks 6th out of 32 countries in the Americas region, and its overall score is above the world and regional averages.

 Background

-A former colony with a plantation economy that originally was based on slave labor, the island gained independence from the United Kingdom in 1962.
-Prime Minister Andrew Holness was elected to a third (non-consecutive) term in 2020 on a pro-market, reformist platform.
-His Jamaica Labour Party now holds 49 of 63 parliamentary seats.
-Jamaica is on a small list of Financial Action Task Force countries required to fix weaknesses in their institutional safeguards against money-laundering of criminal proceeds.
-Long-standing recurrent violence among organized crime networks that are involved in illicit drug and arms trafficking (and often affiliated with political parties) is an ongoing problem.
-The country is heavily dependent on remittances, tourism, and bauxite exports.
+Jamaica gained independence from the United Kingdom in 1962.
+Prime Minister Andrew Holness was elected to a third (nonconsecutive) term in 2020 on a pro-market, reformist platform.
+His Jamaica Labour Party holds 49 of 63 parliamentary seats.
+Jamaica is on a small list of Financial Action Task Force countries that are required to fix weaknesses in their institutional safeguards against money-laundering of criminal proceeds.
+Recurring violence among organized crime networks that are involved in illicit drug and arms trafficking (and often affiliated with political parties) is a long-standing problem.
+Jamaica is heavily dependent on remittances, tourism, and exports of bauxite.

 Rule of Law